 Through your wireless provider

-Your wireless provider may have a tool or service that lets you block calls and text messages.
-Check ctia.org, a website for the wireless industry, to learn about the options from different providers.
+Your wireless provider might have a tool or service that lets you block calls and text messages.
+Check out ctia.org, a website from the wireless industry, to learn about options from different providers.

 With a call-blocking app

 |Some call-blocking apps also let you block unwanted text messages.
 Go to ctia.org for a list of call-blocking apps for Android, BlackBerry, Apple, and Windows phones, or search for an app online.
 Check out the features, user ratings, and expert reviews.|

 If you get an unwanted text message, there are three ways to report it:

 - Copy the message and forward it to 7726 (SPAM).
 This helps your wireless provider spot and block similar messages in the future.

 - Report it on the messaging app you use.
 Look for the option to report junk or spam.